US Department of Energy

 Grant in 2024

-Lyten is an advanced materials company focused on developing low-carbon products and technologies.
-By capturing carbon from methane, Lyten transforms it into 3D Graphene, a versatile supermaterial that underpins its innovations aimed at decarbonization.
-The company is working on advanced lithium-sulfur batteries suitable for automotive, aerospace, and defense applications, enhancing electric vehicle performance with improved energy density, safety, and fast charging capabilities.
-Additionally, Lyten is developing a polymer composite that can reduce plastic usage by up to 50% while maintaining structural integrity and impact resistance.
-The company is also advancing next-generation sensors designed for automotive, industrial, health, and safety sectors, which boast significantly improved detection sensitivity and selectivity.
+Lyten is an advanced materials company focused on developing and manufacturing low-carbon products.
+The company specializes in capturing carbon from methane and transforming it into 3D Graphene, a versatile supermaterial that underpins various decarbonization applications.
+Lyten is working on advanced lithium-sulfur batteries intended for use in the automotive, aerospace, and defense sectors, enhancing the range and safety of electric vehicles while maintaining a lower carbon footprint.
+In addition, Lyten is introducing a novel polymer composite that aims to reduce plastic usage by up to 50% without compromising structural integrity and impact resistance.
+The company is also advancing next-generation sensors designed for increased detection sensitivity and selectivity, catering to automotive, industrial, health, and safety applications.

 Marin Clean Energy